-Tax Collected at Source (TCS) is an income tax, collected by the seller of a specified goods, from the buyer at the time of sale of such goods.
+Tax Collected at Source (TCS) is an income tax, collected by the seller of specified goods, from the buyer.
 TCS is a concept where a person selling specific items is liable to collect tax from a buyer at a prescribed rate and deposit the same with the Government.

 Let’s take an example to understand the concept of TCS: